-WIPP personnel will incorporate management directives for resident and transient populations of birds including raptors on an "as needed" basis.
+WIPP personnel will incorporate management directives for resident and transient populations of birds, including raptors, on an "as needed" basis.
 Migration trends, habitat preferences, and nesting behavior will be factored into mitigation actions concerning adverse impacts of WIPP operations on protected species.
+Regardless of federal or state listing status, most native bird species are protected by the Migratory Bird Treaty Act.

-WIPP biologists will consult BLM when conducting reclamation efforts to use plant species conducive to the needs of birds.
+WIPP biologists will consult the BLM when conducting reclamation efforts to use plant species conducive to the needs of birds.

 Water developments and similar avian hazards (e.g., molasses troughs) within the WLWA will be configured to prevent mortalities of birds.
+Bird-safe glass should be considered for new construction to reduce collisions, and this supports the intention of Presidential Executive Order 13186: Responsibilities of Federal Agencies to Protect Migratory Birds.